 Anything they asked for, they got with unconditional support.

-It was it was just a totally humbling experience.
+It was just a totally humbling experience.

-Yeah, but you know to the liberal media, that is not a sign of decency and goodness on the part of the American people.
+Yeah, but you know, to the liberal media, that is not a sign of decency and goodness on the part of the American people.

-It's a sign of weakness on the part of the U.S. Pentagon that the uh people of this country have to send such packages over to you means that Rumsfeld doesn't care about you.
+It's a sign of weakness on the part of the U.S. Pentagon that the people of this country have to send such packages over to you means that Rumsfeld doesn't care about you.

-I tell you, that was it didn't matter.
+I'll tell you, it didn't matter.

-You could you could ask for anything you wanted.
+You could ask for anything you wanted.

 We have heard about that, and it warms all of our hearts here.

-Well d now, I'm confused.
+Now, I'm confused.

-Your business, are you still in the you're a navy reservist, but have you started your business, your your electrical provider.
+You're a Navy reservist, but have you started your business, your electrical reservoir?

 Yes, sir.

-I'm sorry, I I put my business on hold while I went and did my tour in Iraq.
+I put my business on hold while I went and did my tour in Iraq.

 Well, what's the name of your business?

-My business is delivered electric.
+My business is Delivered Electric.

-Your business is delivered electric.
+Your business is Delivered Electric?

-Is that I hearing you right?
+Is that hearing you right?

 Yes, sir.